lotusczp/Lobster/README.md

 - Control page system is still under development
 - Update help
 - We need an auto update feature
+- Currently the script system is using the deprecated QtScript module.
+Need to transport to new QJSEngine

 ## How to build
 - Qt 5.15.2 (MSVC 2019, 64 bit) is tested.
 Others I still need to verify.